Pachyderm Version Upgrades¶

 Pachyderm releases new major versions (1.4, 1.5, 1.6, etc.) roughly every 2-3 months and releases minor versions as needed/warranted.
 Upgrading the version of your Pachyderm cluster should be relatively painless, and you should try to upgrade to make sure that you benefit from the latest features, bug fixes, etc. This guide will walk you through that upgrading process.

 Note - Occasionally, Pachyderm introduces changes that are backward-incompatible.
 For example, repos/commits/files created on an old version of Pachyderm may be unusable on a new version of Pachyderm.
-When that happens (which isn’t very often), we try our best to make this transparent (in blog posts, changelogs, etc.), and we write a migration script that “upgrades” your data so it’s usable by the new version of Pachyderm.
-More details on Pachyderm migrations can be found here.
+When that happens (which isn’t very often), migrations of Pachyderm metadata will happen automatically upon upgrading.
+We try our best to make these type of changes transparent (in blog posts, changelogs, etc.), and you can read more about the migration process and best practices here.

 Pachyderm’s state (the data you have/are processing and metadata associated with commits, jobs, etc.) is stored in the object store bucket and persistent volume(s) you specified at deploy time.
 As such, you may want to back up one or both of these storage resources before upgrading, just in case something unexpected happens.
 You should follow your cloud provider’s recommendation for backing up these resources.
 For example, here are official guides on backing up persistent volumes on Google Cloud Platform and AWS, respectively: